 “Everyone loves someone who has had an abortion.
 And if you think you don’t, they just haven’t shared their story with you yet.”

-– Renee Bracey Sherman, We Testify Program Manager on BillMoyers.com
+– Renee Bracey Sherman, We Testify founder on BillMoyers.com

-Every day someone chooses to have an abortion.
-They are not alone in this decision, however, due to stigma, we’re often made to feel isolated and shamed.
+Every day someone has an abortion.
+Everyone loves someone who had an abortion.
+We are not alone in our decision, however, due to stigma, we’re often made to feel isolated and shamed.
 Our stories remind us and those around us that we’re not alone.
 We testify as experts to our experiences.
 We testify that our spirituality and abortion are intertwined.
 We testify on behalf of our communities and others who’ve had abortions across the country.
-When we speak out and share our stories, we demand to be counted.
+When we speak out and share our stories, we demand to be heard.

-If you want to share your own personal story, to testify, fill out the form below.
+If you want to share your own personal abortion stories—to testify—fill out the form below.

 Questions to ponder as you testify: